-The second line of defense provides the risk management framework and performs risk oversight.
-It consists of Group Risk Management and Group Compliance.
-These units are responsible for setting the standards, policies and methods under which the first line of defense operates with respect to risk management and compliance.
+The second line of defense consists of Group Risk Management and Group Compliance.
+These units provide the risk management framework and are responsible for setting the standards, policies and methods.
 The second line of defense supports, challenges and is responsible for the risk oversight of the first line of defense and operates independently of the first line of defense.

-Group Risk Management is headed by the Group's chief risk officer (the "CRO"), who is a member of the Executive Leadership Team.
-The CRO reports to the Board of Directors in cooperation with and under the responsibility of the CEO.
+The chief risk officer (the "CRO") as head of Group Risk Management is a member of the Executive Leadership Team.
+In cooperation with and under the responsibility of the CEO and the CRO report to the Board of Directors.
 The CRO may file reports to and contact the Board of Directors directly.
-Furthermore, the CRO has the authority to veto any decisions that affect the Group's exposure to risk.
+The second line of defense has the authority to veto any decisions proposed by the first line of defense that fall outside the set risk appetite or are not aligned with agreed policies.